eltreeKM/KM_saseum.guthub.io/_posts/2019-09-06-elasticsearch02.md

 ---
 layout: post
-title: Bulk search with python
+title: scoll api with python
 subtitle: How to search more than 10000 docs
 tags: [elasticsearch, searching, python3]
 comments: true